 Born and raised in the northern suburbs, Sente knows that we have some of the best schools in country.
-She serves as a member of the House Elementary & Secondary Education Appropriations Committee to help ensure schools have the funding they need to provide students ongoing opportunities to earn an education.
-Prior to becoming State Representative, Sente volunteered to help students who lost a parent afford a college education, and was a counselor for eight years at achildren's Burn Camp.
+She proudly serves as an active member of the House Elementary & Secondary Education: Curriculum & Policies Committee to help ensure schools have the funding they need to provide every student with a world-class education.
+Prior to becoming State Representative, Sente volunteered to help students who lost a parent afford a college education, and was a counselor for eight years at a children's Burn Camp.

-As the former owner of an architectural firm focused on designing environmentally friendly buildings, Sente understands that green technology can not only help preserve the environment, but can save money and put people back to work.
-Our state's open prairies present agreat opportunity for Illinois to become a leader in green energy, andas Vice-Chair of the Environmental Committee, Sente will continue tofight for increased wind and solar generators for Illinoisans.
+As the former owner of an architectural firm focused on designing environmentally friendly buildings and Vice President of the Vernon Hills Park District, Sente has a passion for protecting the environment through an increase in green energy sources, recycling and reuse.
+She understands that green technology can not only help preserve the environment, but can save money and put people back to work.
+Our state's open prairies present a great opportunity for Illinois to continue to be a leader in green energy.

 Carol serves as a mentor to numerous individuals and works actively with her local high schools to grow young leaders.
 She speaks to teens about leadership and preparing females to take on executive roles; she is a champion for youth safety and expanding the voting rights of young adults.